munificent/game-programming-patterns/book/object-pool.markdown

-When you find yourself burning a lot of memory this way, consider splitting the pool into <span name="pools">separate</span> pools for different sizes of object&mdash; big trays for luggage, little trays for pocket stuff.
+When you find yourself burning a lot of memory this way, consider splitting the pool into <span name="pools">separate</span> pools for different sizes of object -- big trays for luggage, little trays for pocket stuff.

 <aside name="pools">